splunk/public-o11y-docs/gdi/opentelemetry/zero-config.rst

 - You can start streaming traces and monitor distributed applications with Splunk APM in minutes.
 - You don't need to configure or instrument your back-end services or applications before deployment.

-Zero Configuration Auto Instrumentation is available for Java, .NET, and Node.js applications.
+Zero Configuration Auto Instrumentation is available for Java, .NET, and NodeJS applications.

 .. list-table::
    :header-rows: 1